Emil Lewis Holmdahl

+Emil Holmdahl died "on April 8, 1963, while loading his automobile with his prospecting tools..." age at the age of 79, the last of the swashbuckling soldiers of fortune of the late 19th and early 20th centuries.

 Early life

-Emil Lugwig "Lewis" Holmdahl was born on August 26, 1883, in the Swedetown area of Fort Dodge, Iowa, to Swedish-American parents, Frans "Frank" Emil Holmdahl and his wife Cecelia Andrina Olson, the 6th of 7, possibly 8 children.
+Emil Ludwig "Lewis" Holmdahl was born on August 26, 1883, in the Swedetown area of Fort Dodge, Iowa, to Swedish-American parents, Frans "Frank" Emil Holmdahl and his wife Cecelia Andrina Olson, the 6th of 7, possibly 8 children.
 His siblings were Amanda Esther Holmdahl (1875–?), Andrew Licerus Holmdahl (1876–?), August Emmanuel Holmdahl (1878–?), Monville A. "Monty" Holmdahl (1879-1956), Hedvig Nathaniel "Edward" Holmdahl (1881–1955), and Minnie A. Holmdahl (1886–1968).
 Both of his parents were immigrants from Sweden, his father worked for the Fort Dodge Gas and Electric Company as did two of his brothers, although they lived a rural farming lifestyle.
 Little is known about Holmdahl's early life but he appears to be something of an adventurous but troublesome child, often getting into trouble with his school and authorities.
 According to Douglas V. Meed, a historian and expert on 19 and early 20th century American history, Holmdahl loved "Rudyard Kipling's stories" and tales of exotic battle.
-His father left home when he was young to start a new family in California, as he had done this previously done in St. Paul, Minn.
+His father left home when he was young to start a new family in California, as he had done this previously in St. Paul, Minn.
 His father's escapades may have influenced Holmdahl's extraordinary wanderlust that resulted in the life that he would lead later in life.
-The young Holmdahl did not get much of a formal education, although he learned to read to write, and would be known for his "exquisite handwriting and signature".
+The young Holmdahl did not get much of a formal education, although he learned to read and to write, and would be known for his "exquisite handwriting and signature".